-If I had a dollar for every entrepreneur without a marketing plan, I could probably walk away from business and just collect checks from the couch.
-And while I say that jokingly, this is no laughing matter.
+If we had a dollar for every entrepreneur without a marketing plan, we could probably walk away from business and just collect checks from the couch.
+And while we say that jokingly, this is no laughing matter.

-As a visionary, or creative, it is tempting to only want to focus on setting up your shop or developing new ideas in hopes that people will flock to you and make purchases just because.
+As a visionary, or creative, it is tempting to only want to focus on setting up your shop or developing new ideas in hopes that people will flock to you.
 But the truth is, your more successful counterparts are consistently promoting their businesses, getting more views, cultivating leads and making sales.
 Getting the best results doesn’t come without effort, solid planning and action.
 However, for many the mere thought of creating a marketing plan can feel insurmountable and intimidating, especially without a marketing degree or background.
-But let me assure you, there’s a way to get it done and keep it simple.
-And I’m happy to share it with you.
+But let us assure you, there’s a way to get it done and keep it simple.
+And we’re happy to share it with you.

 Now let’s get to the meat and potatoes of it all.
 Grab a pen and jot down these steps to creating your own simple marketing plan.